santo-mantras/santo-mantras/README.md

 # Support or Contact

-Please feel free to get in touch, I'll be happy to help!💁🏻‍♂️ [Email](https://www.santosh.verma01073@gmail.com)
+Please feel free to get in touch, I'll be happy to help ✌️ [Email](https://www.santosh.verma01073@gmail.com)

 # Languages Used